 to this assignment and to the rights of the Assignee.
 D. This assignment is made and the Policy is to be held as collateral security for any and all liabilities of one or more of the undersigned to the Assignee, either now existing or that may later arise in the ordinary course of business between any of the

-To send your quote to an agent, complete these steps: Locate Get a quote for term life insurance at the top of this page.
-In the State field, select your state from the drop-down list and click Go.; Complete all of the information for the Life Insurance Quote page and click Get Quote.; Complete the information on the Customize Policy page or review the Your Quote Summary screen.
+In the State field, select your state from the drop-down list and click Go.
+Complete all of the information for the Life Insurance Quote page and click Get Quote.
+Complete the information on the Customize Policy page or review the Your Quote Summary screen.
+Click Send to Agent in the left corner of the screen.

 How do I file a life insurance claim?
 We offer the following ways to notify State Farm of a death: Contact your State Farm agent.
 Call Life Claims at 877-292-0398.
 877-292-0398.
 Select Option 1 to report a new claim.
 Select Option 2 to discuss an existing claim.